 North Star has considered the impact that this may have on our current and future tenants.
 We have also consulted with our Local Authority partners who develop a Tenancy Strategy for our area.

-North Star has decided not to introduce flexible tenancies at this point in time.
+North Star has decided not to introduce flexible tenancies.

 4. Lettings Policies and Mutual Exchanges

 4.1 Lettings Policy